COVID-19 Booking Assurance and Travel Advice »

 Methven - Aoraki/Mt Cook

 We continue south, at first following the edge of the extensive Canterbury Plains then up into the intermontane Mackenzie Basin to Lake Tekapo, famous for its stunning turquoise waters and the quaint Church of the Good Shepherd, perched daintily by the lake.
-During a picnic lunch revel in broad views of the Patagonia-like landscape.
+Hike via the lakeshore to the elevated viewing platform afforded by Mt John and revel in the expansiveness of the Patagonia-like landscape.
 The sweeping Mackenzie “Country” is a sparsely populated region in the rain shadow of the Southern Alps; tawny-brown drylands, braided riverbeds and startling glacial lakes extend to distant mountains.

-On arrival at Mount Cook village we hike in Governors Bush and on up to Red Tarns for magnificent elevated views of Aoraki/Mt Cook and the surrounding alps.
-Relax here to enjoy the views before wandering back down to arrive at the door of our accommodation, where we stay for the next two nights.
-Accommodation: lodge within Aoraki/Mt Cook National Park.
+On arrival at Mount Cook village relax in the splendour of Aoraki/Mt Cook and the surrounding alps.
+Relax at our accommodation, where we stay for the next two nights.
 Includes breakfast, lunch and dinner.

 Accommodation